 "Ordinarily you wouldn't.
 Few stolen watches are ever recovered.
 Maybe one out of every 10,000.”
 Detective McCarthy paused.
 “Maybe none.”

 “It matches the photo you gave us.
 It’s your watch.
 Never mind 'probably.’”

 “That’s great honey.”
-Ella sat up in bed, too.
+Ella sat up.
 She eyed the bedside clock but quickly came to the conclusion there would be no more sleep this morning.